 You’ve got Mantle, Mays and Clemente.
 But there are other, less pricey cards that should be in the binders of any collector with an appreciation for the game.

-Here are 15 cool 1960s cards to consider adding to your collection--or to honor if they're already safely tucked away--all of which can be purchased for $100 or less in near mint condition.
+Here are 15 cool 1960s cards to consider adding to your collection–or to honor if they’re already safely tucked away–all of which can be purchased for $100 or less in near mint condition.
 Click the title of each to see them on eBay.

 1960 Topps Bill Mazeroski: Maz slayed the mighty Yankees with one swing at Forbes Field that October.
 His home run is among the five most famous in history.
 If you’re in Pittsburgh, it’s probably number one.
 His card was in the first series that year and the fact that he’s a Hall of Famer makes the price pretty sweet.
 A very nice one shouldn’t cost more than $40.

-1961 Topps Ron Santo: Like the pain of Cubs fans themselves, Santo's rookie card exudes promise.
+1961 Topps Ron Santo: Like the pain of Cubs fans themselves, Santo’s rookie card exudes promise.
 An excellent career was just starting, but Santo would never taste the World Series.
 Still, he was an enormously popular figure–almost the 21st century version of Harry Caray as a Cubs broadcaster.
-Because of that, you'll always find a buyer for a Santo rookie--just look in Chicago.
+Because of that, you’ll always find a buyer for a Santo rookie–just look in Chicago.
 A good deal at $40-75.

 1961 Topps New York Yankees Team: The ’61 Yankees aren’t the ’27 Yankees, but they are still revered among fans.
 Mantle, Maris, Yogi, Ford.
 One of the all-time great teams.
 Most team cards aren’t sexy but this one is pretty iconic when you look back on things.
 Not hard to find at $50-75.